間眅埶AV

 For a guided tour of Indigenous art located all around the Burnaby campus, the 穩mesh application can be downloaded.
 This private, guided walking tour shows and educates the user on publicly accessible Indigenous artwork on campus which includesbut is not limited tocanoes, totem poles, paints, sculptures and much more.

 The puts a focus on British Columbia, but exhibits artifacts from all over the world.
-Exhibits are rotated through and everything that has been shown is digitally captured so that it can be viewed later.
-These digital collections, along with physically visiting the museum are of no charge.
+Exhibits are rotated and everything that has been shown is digitally captured so that it can be viewed later.
+Visiting the museum or accessing digital collections online are free. 間眅埶AV has several gallery spaces and has incorporated art works into all three campuses.
+The 間眅埶AV Art Gallery on the Burnaby Campus and the Audain Gallery at the Goldcorp Center for Arts in Vancouver are the most prominent.
+These hold over 5,800 works which include significant regional and national pieces.

 GREEN SPACES

-間眅埶AV provides ample access to many green spaces which includesbut is not limited to, 26 multi-use trails spanning across 576 hectares within the Burnaby Mountain Conservation Area, open use in the Academic Quadrangle, and more.
+間眅埶AV provides ample access to the many green spaces which include 26 multi-use trails spanning 1423 acres within the Burnaby Mountain Conservation Area, , open use in the Academic Quadrangle and five outdoor courtyards used for music, festivals, pop-up markets, recreation (e.g., ping pong), kids camps, outdoor classrooms, and community connections.

 ACADEMIC QUADRANGLE COURTYARD

-The AQ Courtyard in the center of campus features open grass areas, seating around a reflection pond, and public art including an Indigenous ceremonial canoe.
+The Academic Quadrangle Courtyard in the centre of campus features open grass areas, seating, a reflection pond, and public art including an Indigenous ceremonial canoe.
 It is a well-used space for outdoor classrooms, summer camps for kids, exercise classes, picnics and the annual staff and faculty BBQ.
-It is open to the public 24/7, year-round and is a well used green space for the adjacent UniverCity residential community.
-The courtyard also has wheelchair access making it an accessible greenspace.
+It is open to the public 24/7, year-round and is a well-used green space for the adjacent UniverCity residential community.
+The courtyard is wheelchair accessible.

 Community Gardens

 Embark Sustainability operates .
-This includes three outdoor raised-bed Learning Gardens on 間眅埶AV Burnaby and Surrey campuses, as well as an indoor vertical garden inside 間眅埶AV Surrey.
-The gardens provide spaces for 間眅埶AV community and general public to explore food production in our communities and uncover their personal and cultural connections to food justice.
+This includes three outdoor raised-bed Learning Gardens at 間眅埶AVs Burnaby and Surrey campuses and an indoor vertical garden at 間眅埶AV Surrey.
+The gardens provide spaces for the 間眅埶AV community and the public to explore food production in our communities and uncover their personal and cultural connections to food justice.

 DJAVAD MOWAFAGHIAN COURTYARD

 The Djavad Mowafaghian Courtyard is open to both the 間眅埶AV community and the public.
-It is wheelchair accessible and has both covered and open spaces.
-This quiet greenspace features features a pond, grassy areas, seating, and a beautiful walkway, making it a perfect locale for yoga, studying and small picnics.
+This quiet greenspace is wheelchair accessible and features a pond, grassy areas, seating, and a beautiful walkway, making it a perfect location for yoga, studying and small picnics.

 Richard Bolton Park

-A 2.7 acre City of Burnaby Park, Richard Bolton Park resides in the heart of the UniverCity community.
+Richard Bolton Park, a 2.7-acre park run by the City of Burnaby, resides in the heart of the UniverCity community.

-Complete with a childrens playground, views of the community, benches and featuring one of UniverCitys ARTWALK piecesthe park provides a wonderful play area and respite for the 間眅埶AV community.
+Complete with a childrens playground, benches and featuring one of UniverCitys ARTWALK piecesthe park provides the 間眅埶AV community a wonderful area to play and relax.

 City of Burnaby Trails

-A network of 26 multi-use trails covering 28 kilometres criss-crosses the 576 hectares within the Burnaby Mountain Conservation Area surrounding 間眅埶AV's Burnaby Campus.
+A network of 26 multi-use trails crisscrosses the 576-hectare Burnaby Mountain Conservation Area that surrounds 間眅埶AV's Burnaby campus.

-This is an important mountain ecosystem of slopes forested in deciduous and coniferous trees.
-Blacktail deer, coyotes, bald eagles and a wide variety of smaller animals all make their homes in this lush and rugged terrain.
+This important mountain ecosystem is forested with deciduous and coniferous trees.
+Blacktail deer, coyotes, bald eagles, and a wide variety of smaller animals make their homes in this lush and rugged terrain.
 Black bears and cougars are occasional visitors, seeking out the numerous creeks and streams along the trails.

 For a complete map and description of the trails, .